Step One, Protection Of Surfaces

-Depending on the condition of the rooms we are painting the preparation can be just as much work as the painting itself.
+Depending on the condition of the rooms the preparation can be just as much work as the painting itself if not more.
 It’s not uncommon for walls to be riddled with patching spots by the time we are done.
 Many of them you may not be aware of until the painting process starts.
-We throughly go over the walls looking for scratches, nicks and dings that need to be patched.
-This is in addition to any unwanted nail or screw holes or holes from where unwanted curtain rods or hanging shelving has been removed.
+We throughly go over the walls looking for nicks and dings in addition to any unwanted nail or screw holes or holes from where unwanted curtain rods or hanging shelving has been removed.

-After it has dried we begin to sand the patches.
-We give all the walls and surfaces a light sanding before we do any painting.
-If the surfaces are in good condition that may be all the sanding that is required.
+We sand the patches once they are dry and then we also give the entire wall surfaces a light sanding.
+If the walls are generally in good shape this may be all the sanding that is required.

-Other times the walls are in bad shape.
-In many cases it’s past paint jobs that were poorly done.
-There could be years of paint layers with improper sanding and patching.
-It’s not uncommon to have walls full of little bumps or runs and drips.
-We may have to spend time doing heavier sanding to try and smooth the walls out.
+When the walls are in bad shape it’s often due to past paint jobs that were poorly done.
+Years of paint layers with improper sanding and patching can be full of bumps, runs and drips.
+This requires heavier sanding to try and smooth the walls out.

 The baseboards in this condo had never been caulked.
 Caulking the corners, joints, and especially the top of the baseboards makes a remarkable improvement in the finished look.
 A smooth bead of caulking is applied to the top of the boards before any surfaces are painted.
 Any other imperfections in baseboards or trims are patched and sanded and then a light overall sanding is done.